nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Use case: UC11 - Filter applicants**

-Guarantees: Only applicants that satisfies the specified criterion will be listed.
+Guarantees: Only applicants that satisfy the specified criterion will be listed.

 **MSS**